qiuresearch/AmbiSplice/README.md

 We can use them to generate training data instead of repeating all data processing pipelines starting from RNA-seq raw reads.

+2. Install faidx (e.g., from samtools) and wownload the genomes by running "make pangolin_download_genomes"

-2. Ideally, one only needs to run one script: create_files.sh in the preprocessing folder.
-Several genome sequence files and software tools may need to be downloaded or installed.
+3. Ideally, one only needs to run one script: create_files.sh in the preprocessing folder.
+Some additional python pacakges may need to be installed.

 ### Spliser processing